4d/docs/website/translated_docs/es/API/IMAPTransporterClass.md

 Search-keys may request the value to search for:

 - **Search-keys with a field-name value**: the field-name is the name of a header field.
-Example: `searchCriteria = HEADER CONTENT-TYPE "MIXED"`
+Ejemplo: `searchCriteria = SENTBEFORE 1-Feb-2020` (una fecha no suele necesitar comillas, ya que no contiene caracteres especiales)

 - **Search-keys with a string value**: the string may contain any character and must be quoted.
 If the string does not contain any special characters, like the space character for instance, it does not need to be quoted.
 Quoting such strings will ensure that your string value will be correctly interpreted.
-Example: `searchCriteria = FROM "SMITH"` For all search keys that use strings, a message matches the key if the string is a substring of the field.
+Ejemplo: `criterios de búsqueda = FROM "SMITH"` Para todas las llaves de búsqueda que utilizan cadenas, un mensaje coincide con la llave si la cadena es una subcadena del campo.
 Matching is not case-sensitive.

 - **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
-Example: `searchCriteria = KEYWORD \Flagged \Draft`
+Example: `searchCriteria = HEADER CONTENT-TYPE "MIXED"`

 - **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
 Example: `searchCriteria = KEYWORD \Flagged \Draft`

 - **Search-keys with a message set value**: Identifies a set of messages.
 For message sequence numbers, these are consecutive numbers from 1 to the total number of messages in the mailbox.
 A comma delimits individual numbers; a colon delimits between two numbers inclusive.
-Examples: `2,4:7,9,12:*` is `2,4,5,6,7,9,12,13,14,15` for a mailbox with 15 messages. `searchCriteria = 1:5 ANSWERED` search in message selection from message sequence number 1 to 5 for messages which have the \Answered flag set. `searchCriteria= 2,4 ANSWERED` search in the message selection (message numbers 2 and 4) for messages which have the \Answered flag set.
+Ejemplos: `2,4:7,9,12:*` es `2,4,5,6,7,9,12,13,14,15` para un buzón con 15 mensajes. `searchCriteria = 1:5 ANSWERED` search in message selection from message sequence number 1 to 5 for messages which have the \Answered flag set. `searchCriteria= 2,4 ANSWERED` search in the message selection (message numbers 2 and 4) for messages which have the \Answered flag set.

 #### Authorized search-keys